 The University of Liverpool is one of the founding members of the Russell Group and is a world leader in academic research.
 As an Inbound study abroad student you are able to select modules from across the University's catalogue of courses.

-As part of the application process you will have access to the Guide to Choosing Modules which lists the complete range of modules open to Study Abroad students.
+As part of the application process you will have access to the Module Guidance 2021-22 which lists the complete range of modules open to Study Abroad students.
 The University uses the word 'module' to describe a class/unit.

 The majority of modules at Liverpool involve a lecture (large group) followed by a seminar (smaller group study) or in some cases laboratory work.
 Exams usually take the form of one essay midway through the semester and a final written exam during the examination period.
 Some subject areas (especially the Sciences) may also have multiple choice exams throughout the semester.
 The types of assessment for each module is noted on the syllabus pages linked to in our Guide.